nonsoUdechukwu/AKS-Training/day1/README.md

 #### Lab 1 - Docker
 To perform these labs, kindly connect and login to your linux vm on Azure, ssh with putty already in your desktop.
-Run the command – <sudo -i> To switch to root
+Run the command – ``` shsudo -i ``` To switch to root

 1. What is the version of Docker Server Engine running on the VM ? run the command - ``` sh docker version ```